-3 of 5 employees tested did not have certificates for completion of ethics training during the year.
+Five of five employees tested did not have certificates for completion of ethics training during the year.

-The City did not maintain documentation demonstrating each employee and official were notified of any changes to the entity's ethics policy during the fiscal year.
+The City did not maintain documentation demonstrating each employee and official was notified of any changes to the entity's ethics policy during the fiscal year.